PATTERN PER DIEM

 Two and a half years ago I started Pattern Per Diem, a 365 project to design a pattern every day for a year.
 The daily iteration of creating work reflected the inherent repetition in creating patterns.
 In doing this I also improved my drawing and Photoshop skills, sought out meaningful inspiration, and became accountable for my creative progress.
 For a full year I dedicated time every day to drawing and designing a unique image and posting online.
 Simply by putting this project out into the world I implemented an external structure I was responsible for following through on.

 At day 366, pattern number 366, the project continued – Pattern Per Diem had become a necessary life skill.
 Not only had my style improved, but my approach to making work had also sharpened.
 I had cultivated focus.
-After almost 900 designs, patterns have become an integral part of my daily practice.
+After more than 900 designs, patterns have become an integral part of my daily practice.
 My personal design process has improved based off the “art of iteration.”
 The successful pieces in this series are a result of what I learned from every preceding piece.
 This project helped me establish a constructive system to learn, grow and make.

 This project succeeded in making it a full year and beyond because I took each day as a learning opportunity.
 It became as much about the process as the final piece: there was no such thing as a wasted line if it had purpose.
 I learned patience and observation.
 Through drawing, printmaking, painting, and digital manipulation, I documented this year in my life through a cross-disciplinary visual language.